t113370203-create/Final-Individual-Project/outputs/summary/final_summary.md

 1. Scatter Plot with Regression Line
 2. Average BMI Percentile by Exercise Days
 3. Mean BMI Percentile by Exercise Days

+## Summary

+This study examined the relationship between physical activity and BMI percentile among adolescents using YRBS 2007 data.

+The primary analysis investigated whether exercise frequency was associated with BMI percentile through correlation and regression analyses.